JhossePaul/pysetl/README.rst

 --------------------------------------------

 PySetl is a port from `SETL`_.
-We want to fully recognise this package is heavily inspired by the work of the SETL team.
+We want to fully recognize this package is heavily inspired by the work of the SETL team.
 We just adapted things to work in Python.

 .. _typedspark: https://typedspark.readthedocs.io/en/latest/